Joana Vasconcelos: Work

 Vasconcelos exhibited at the 2005 Venice Biennale where she included A Noiva (The Bride), a 20 ft. high chandelier made of over 14,000 OB Tampons.

+In 2010, a major solo show of Vasconcelos’s work entitled “I Will Survive”, was hosted at Haunch of Venison, 6 Burlington Gardens, London (21 July through 25 September 2010).

 In June 2011, the installation "Contaminação" opened the group exhibition The World Belongs to You, held at Palazzo Grassi.

 In 2012, Vasconcelos showed her work at the major annual contemporary art exhibition in the Palace of Versailles.
 She was the first woman and the youngest contemporary artist to exhibit in Versailles.

 In 2013 the artist represented Portugal in a solo show at the country's pavilion at the Venice Biennale.
 The work "Trafaria Praia" was installed in an anchored boat and at the same time a floating art gallery.

 In 2018 Vasconcelos presented the retrospective exhibition "I'm Your Mirror" at the Guggenheim Museum in Bilbao, in Spain, having been the only Portuguese artist to accomplish the honor.
 The exhibition comprised 30 works representing 25 years of her artistic career.

 In 2020, Vasconcelos created a massive site specific work, "Valkyrie Mumbet" at the Massachusetts College of Art and Design Museum (MAAM) in Boston, MA.
 This exhibition was her first solo show in the United States.
 The work is part of a series of large scale pieces the artist creates for specific spaces, in homage to inspiring women connected with that location.
-This particular work honors Elizabeth Mumbet Freeman, an enslaved person in Massachusetts who sued to win her freedom.
+This particular work honors Elizabeth Mumbet Freeman, an enslaved woman whose court battle for her freedom in 1781 helped make slavery illegal in Massachusetts.

+In 2024, she exhibited her Valkyrie Mumbet (2020) installation and towering Tree Of Life (2023), with its 110,000 hand-stitched fabric leaves at the launching of the newly opened Malta International Contemporary Arts Space (MICAS).